finos/htc-grid/docs/project/getting_started/happy-path.md

     make ecr-login REGION=$HTCGRID_REGION
     ```

-2. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/{cdk or terraform}` and initialize the  project:
+2. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/terraform` and initialize the  project:
     ```bash
     make init-images TAG=$TAG REGION=$HTCGRID_REGION
     ```